 Truffle Festivals in November

 The highlights of Autumn food festivals in Tuscany.
 Various Truffle Festivals takes place in November in various locations around Tuscany.
-On of the most famous ones is held in San Miniato (three weekends in November starting from 9th-10th November 2019), the hilltop town near Florence celebrates its prised white truffle in great style.
+On of the most famous ones is held in San Miniato (three weekends in November starting from the second weekend), the hilltop town near Florence celebrates its prised white truffle in great style.

 The small hamlet of Palaia (near San Miniato) organises a White Truffle, Chestnut and New Wine festival on the last Sunday of October.